OctoText/OctoText/README.md

-# Octotext - Simple, Easy to use, Free text or email notifications
+# OctoText - Simple, Easy to use, Free text or email notifications

 OctoText will notify you via text (or email) on common printer events.
 The current list of events are:
 <ul>